goatface/scripts/README.md

 You probably want to be using [JabRef](http://jabref.sourceforge.net/) to manage your library.bib file.
 It's awesome...

 ##mplall
-Loops over media files.
+Loops over media files, kind of like `cp -r *` if you could do `mplayer -r *`.
 A low overhead, no-nonsense, single command to pilot mplayer or mplayer2.
 I use it every day.

 It loops forever, does full screen on video, can do alphabetic or random playlists starting from the present directory.
 I never need more than this.
 Probably you want your media organized by directories (Album/Arist/01.
 Song) and not a giant torrent dump with thousands of files in one directory.

+Also, if you want to view nefarious files with more subterfuge, the only history that you did will be `cd` commands in your shell history!

 ##vil
-vi last or vi log.
+`vil` functionally means _vi last_  (or _vi log_ in practice).
 If you often find yourself doing something like `ls -altr` to see recently modified files to open one in a text editor, this is for you.
 Who wants to remember the name of recent log files, anyway?
 Starting from the most recently modified, `vil` keeps asking if you want to open that file, cycling to the next, until you agree or kill it.

 ##viw
-vi which, an easy way to open anything in your path, like a shell script.
+`viw` stands for _vi which_, an easy way to open anything in your path, like a shell script.
 It's faster than typing `vi $(which blah)` to type `viw blah`.

 Improves your ability to read binary or hex in a text editor...

 ##xscreensaver_toggle
 I'm going to guess the name says it all.
+In case you can't immediately get the point of this one...

-It will toggle xscreensaver from single mode to off mode.
+`xscreensaver_toggle` will toggle xscreensaver from single mode to off mode.
 This is because different pieces of software on GNU/Linux don't always play nice with each other.
-Sure, if you're using [xine's UI](https://www.xine-project.org) unbeknownst to you it makes use of phantom Scroll Lock key presses to keep the movie visible (hey, at least someone's using that key).
+Sure, if you're using [xine's UI](https://www.xine-project.org) unbeknownst to you it makes use of phantom Scroll Lock key presses to keep the movie visible (hey, at least _someone's_ using that key).
 But if you're like me and usually using mplayer, there's really no good solution I've found, including heartbeat signals, to properly disable the screen saver.
 And I get really sick of opening up the Demo tool all the time.
 So, with this script, make a key shortcut and it will easily toggle your screen saver and inform you!.